Digging up graves 3:430:00/3:43

 “The sound is new, yet familiar,” says Karen Lee Andrews, who has focused on reconnecting with her roots since stepping away from touring in 2015.
 Picking up her guitar in the Summer of 2016 was the catalyst for this fresh new sound.

-This new genre-defining EP, ‘Far from Paradise’ is by turns direct, nuanced and open, to keep the listener fully engaged.
+This EP, ‘Far from Paradise’ is by turns direct, nuanced and open, to keep the listener fully engaged.
 The roots of the sound are gritty guitar, glowing valves, lush tremolo and deep reverb in a distinctively fluid expression.
 This unique sound carries the mood and tones of the EP expressed in rich, warm vocals.

 The album was recorded live at REC Studios in Sydney boasting an authentic, bombastic vibrancy which only a live recording can achieve.